Capturing exchange-correlation spin-torque effects with a semilocal functional: Implementation

 \section{Implementation}

-The novel spin-torque algorithm is implemented into the Vienna ab-initio simulation package (VASP) \cite{kresse1993ab,kresse1994ab}, which employs the projector augmented-wave (PAW) method \cite{blochl1994projector,kresse1999ultrasoft}.
-The $2\times2$ spinor-formalism required for spin-torque calculations is presently already available to a large extent in the framework of noncollinear calculations \cite{hobbs2000fully}.
+The novel SCDFT framework including XC spin torque is implemented into the Vienna ab-initio simulation package (VASP) \cite{kresse1993ab,kresse1994ab}, which employs the PAW method \cite{blochl1994projector,kresse1999ultrasoft}.
+The $2\times2$ spinor-formalism required for XC spin-torque calculations is presently already available to a large extent in the framework of traditional noncollinear calculations \cite{hobbs2000fully}.
 In addition, we reuse parts of the code programmed to accommodate meta-GGAs \cite{sun2011self}.

-In a nutshell, the implementation entails computing the $2\times 2$ paramagnetic spin-current density within the PAW method and extending the variational problem to vary the total energy with respect to spin-current density.
+In a nutshell, the implementation entails computing the $2\times 2$ paramagnetic spin-current density within the PAW method and extending the variational problem to vary the total energy with respect to the spin-current density.
 Naturally, this necessitates the introduction of the XC vector potential.
-Finally, the expressions for the novel SCDFT functionals are shown.
+We applied special care to account for extra terms in the computation of forces and stress, as well as the fact that the paramagnetic spin-current density transforms like a rank 2 tensor with one symmetry operation in 3d Cartesian space and another in spinor space.
+Finally, the expressions for the novel SCDFT functionals are shown and discussed in the context of U(1)$\times$SU(2) gauge invariance.